vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **3-16.** Suffering in the throes of destitution, one day Saitō Yōnosuke’s[^325] wife bemoaned that had they run out of rice for the evening meal.
 Yōnosuke picked up his swords and left the house saying, “As the wife of a samurai it peeves me that you fret about such a trifle.
 There is rice everywhere.
 Wait here.”

+[^325]: Saitō Yōnosuke was a celebrated retainer of Nabeshima Naoshige who proved his martial prowess during the expeditions in Korea.
+Nevertheless, he appears to have been quite a problematic fellow in the ensuing peace of the Tokugawa period.
+Because of his brusque personality, he did not endear himself to many of his superiors, resulting in demotion and cuts to his stipend.
+A demonstration of his impetuousness can be seen in the following vignette, Book 3-17.

 He came across horses laden with bags of rice.
 Yōnosuke asked the farmers, “Where are you headed with that cargo?”
 They replied, “To the servant’s galley in the castle.”
 “If that is so, bring your horses this way, to my house.
 I am Saitō Yōnosuke, and I am due to collect rice from the officials.
 It must be quite a burden for you to lug such heavy consignments hither and thither.
 Leave it in my care and present my receipt of delivery to your village headman.”

 His request did not win the peasants over, and they tried to continue on their way.
 Yōnosuke flew into a rage and unsheathed his sword.
 “I will not allow even one of you to pass\!”
 The peasants were left with no choice but to haul the bales of rice into Yōnosuke’s home in exchange for his receipt.
 Yōnosuke crowed to his wife, “Behold this mountain of rice\!
 Use it as you please.”

 When news of the incident surfaced, Yōnosuke was interrogated and readily admitted his guilty conduct.
 After the trial he was sentenced to death.
 As was customary, Lord Katsushige told his aide: “Report the episode of Yōnosuke’s wrongdoing to my father, Lord Kashū \(Naoshige\).”[^326] The news was delivered to Lord Naoshige in the third citadel \(*san-no-maru*\) by the official.[^327]

+[^326]: The first daimyo of the Nabeshima domain and Katsushige’s father.

 The retired lord listened to the account, and addressed his wife without responding to the messenger.
 “My dear, Yōnosuke is to be executed.
 This is terrible news.
 Putting his life on the line for me many times in a manner worth more than all the warriors of Japan and China put together, he fought tooth and nail in bloody defense of Hizen.[^328] It’s thanks to the service of valiant men like him that we can now live in peace as lord and lady of the fief.
 He is a man with no peer who lays claim to countless feats of valor in battle.
 If anyone is guilty of a terrible wrongdoing, it is I. My neglect led such a dedicated vassal to be plagued by misery without even food in his bowl.
 How could I bear to see such a hapless vassal put to death?”

+[^327]: The Saga Castle consisted of four citadels referred to as *ichi-no-maru, ni-no-maru, san-no-maru*, and *nishi-no-maru*.

+[^328]: Hizen was the region that included the fiefs of Saga, Karatsu, Hirado, Ōmura, and Shimabara.
+In this context, Noashige is referring only to the Saga domain.

 With tears in their eyes, both lord and lady grieved over Yōnosuke’s fate.
 The official was shocked to see such an outpouring of heartache, and hurried back to Lord Katsushige to inform him of their distress.
 Lord Katsushige was moved.
 “How compassionate my parents are.
 I have been searching for ways to live up to my filial obligations, and it now seems unthinkable to execute Yōnosuke given their respect for him.
 Return to the third citadel and inform my parents that I have rescinded my decision.”